 In the State of Wisconsin, 49% of youth do not read at a proficient level.
 In an effort to promote literacy and put books into the hands of those children in need, the Emerging Leaders launched the Emerging Readers program.
 This program provides a simple opportunity for busy individuals or families to make an impact in the life of a child at one of our local partner agencies by sharing the joy of reading and opening worlds of possibilities.

-- As a volunteer, United Way will match you with a child who participates in programming at one of our partner agencies.
-You will then create a book package for that same child and drop it off at United Way offices four times a year.
-Reading packages consist of 2-3 new or gently-used reading materials, handwritten notes of encouragement or book reviews, and any other items you would like to accompany your reading selections.
+United Way will match you with a child in programming at one of our partner agencies.
+You will create a book package for that child and drop it off at United Way offices four times this year.
+Reading packages are 2-3 new or like-new books, notes of encouragement or book reviews, and other items to accompany your reading selections.
 United Way will deliver the packages to agencies for distribution to child participants.

 - Search for more literacy-related volunteer opportunities on Volunteers United